Quasiprobability fluctuation theorem behind the spread of quantum information: Abstract

 \section{Abstract}

-Information spreads in time evolution.
+Information spreads in time.
 For example, correlations dissipate when the correlated system locally couples to a third party, such as the environment.
-This simple but important fact is known as the quantum data-processing inequality.
-Here we theoretically reveal the quantum fluctuation theorem behind the quantum informational inequality.
-The fluctuation theorem quantitatively predicts the statistics of such process.
+This simple but important fact forms the known quantum data-processing inequality.
+Here we theoretically uncover the quantum fluctuation theorem behind the quantum informational inequality.
+The fluctuation theorem quantitatively predicts the statistics of the underlying stochastic quantum process.
 To fully capture the quantum nature, the fluctuation theorem established here is extended to the quasiprobability regime.
-We also experimentally apply a interference-based method to measure the amplitudes composing the quasiprobability and verify our established fluctuation theorem on the IBM quantum computers.
+We also experimentally apply an interference-based method to measure the amplitudes composing the quasiprobability and verify our established fluctuation theorem by the IBM quantum computer.